-Weekly Reading Ouizzes (15 %): A major responsibility for this class will be to complete the reading assignments before we meet for class.
+Weekly Reading Ouizzes (10%): A major responsibility for this class will be to complete the reading assignments before we meet for class.
 Online multiple-choice reading quizzes based on the reading will be assigned each week.

-Online Experiments (20 %): A set of virtual experiments will be used for further exploration of the topics we study.
-They will allow you to experience the process of science.
+In Class Experiments (15 %): Three experiments will be used for further exploration of the topics we study and to experience the process of science.
 You will be evaluated based on your participation and your answers to a set of questions about each experiment.
+On the days we are doing experiments, our class will meet in the Bryant Space Science Center Astronomy Lab.
+The dates will be announced in class.